Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Be cautious during tick season (typically from spring to November).

-- Wear white clothing so the dark color of a tick may be more visible.
+- Wear white clothing so the dark color of a tick will be more visible.

 - Wear your socks over your pants so it is harder for ticks to crawl up your pants.